Dpdl-io/DpdlEngine/doc/Dpdl_embedded_languages.md

 Multiple programming languages can be embedded directly within Dpdl scripts by using the keyword **`>>`**, for example: **>>python**

-The execution of embedded programming languages is driven by the Dpdl runtime through a configurable dedicated native interface with a plug-in configurable option.
-See **[DpdlCustom]** tag in 'DpdlEngine.ini' configuration file.
+The execution of embedded programming languages is driven by the Dpdl runtime through a configurable dedicated native interface with plug-in configurable option settings.

 Currently Dpdl supports the embedding of the following languages available as independent plug-ins: